stijndehaes/play-prometheus-filters/README.md

 The [Prometheus Hotspot library](https://github.com/prometheus/client_java#included-collectors) provides some default collectors for garbage collection, memory pool, etc.
-Default these collectors are registered.
-This can be changed by setting the configuration property to `false`.
+Default these collectors are _not_ registered.
+This can be changed by setting the configuration property to `true`.

 ```
 play-prometheus-filters.register-default-hotspot-collectors = true